 - We may disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

-We transfer data from the EU or Switzerland to the US under our Privacy Shield certification.
-If there is any conflict between the terms in this Policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
+We transfer data from the EEA or Switzerland to the US under our Privacy Shield certification.
+If there is any conflict between the terms in this policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.

 Under certain conditions specified by the Privacy Shield Principles, you may also be able to invoke binding arbitration to resolve your complaint.
 Please click here for more information or to submit a complaint.

 You may have certain legal rights with respect to data transferred under the Privacy Shield Framework.
 See YOUR RIGHTS below.

 We retain the pseudonymous data collected on our Platform for up to 18 months.
 After 18 months (often sooner) the data is de-identified or aggregated and stored for up to 3 additional years.
 This retention policy does not apply to client or partner data.

 We have implemented security measures, including physical, electronic and administrative safeguards, to prevent the unauthorized access to, loss, misuse, or alteration of the information that our Platform collects.
 We believe these measures are appropriate given the nature of the data and our systems, but we make no assurances in this policy about our ability to prevent any such event or the possible harm to you or any third party that could arise from it.

 Industry opt-out pages.
 The online advertising industry provides websites from which you may opt out of interest-based advertising from the Trade Desk and other companies that participate in industry self-regulatory programs.
 The US-based opt out pages are www.aboutads.info/choices and www.networkadvertising.org/choices.
 The European based page is www.youronlinechoices.com.
 In Canada, use youradchoices.ca/choices.